jacques-saraydaryan/training-turtlebot-simulator-student/simulation/gazebo/gazebo_sim_nav/Tp.md

 ### 4.5bis Order of layers
-- change the order of layers into the confiration file like following:
+- change the order of layers into the configuration file like following:

 ```yaml
   ...